archmetalDBM/GlobaLID-App/doc/contribute.md

         -   Published material: Please provide a pdf of the original publication, its DOI (if available, otherwise “n/a”) and its full citation.
-        -   Unpublished material: Please download [this declaration](), fill it out and upload it.
+        -   Unpublished material: We ask for compliance with the guidelines for good scientific practice.
+Do not upload unpublished material of others.
+For uploading own unpublished data, please download [this declaration](), fill it out and upload it.
 Fill in “n/a” in the field of the doi and for the full citation.
 Without a correctly filled declaration your submission will be deleted without further consideration!
     -   “Update data”: